wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 E> ### Importing Models
 E> When importing Django models, make sure you have imported your project's settings by importing `django` and setting the environment variable `DJANGO_SETTINGS_MODULE` to be your project's setting file, as demonstrated in lines 1 to 6 above.
 You then call ``django.setup()`` to import your Django project's settings.
 E>
-E> If you don't perform this crucial step, you’ll **get an exception when attempting to import your models.
+E> If you don't perform this crucial step, you'll **get an exception when attempting to import your models.
 This is because the necessary Django infrastructure has not yet been initialised.** This is why we import `Category` and `Page` *after* the settings have been loaded on line 8.

 The `for` loop occupying lines 51-54 is responsible for the calling the `add_cat()` and `add_page()` functions repeatedly.
 These functions are in turn responsible for the creation of new categories and pages. `populate()` keeps tabs on categories that are created.
 As an example, a reference to a new category is stored in local variable `c` - check line 52 above.
 This is stored because a `Page` requires a `Category` reference.
 After `add_cat()` and `add_page()` are called in `populate()`, the function concludes by looping through all new `Category` and associated `Page` objects, displaying their names on the terminal.